 Robust (Robuste in the original French) looks like it’s been made explicitly with Gérard Depardieu in mind.
-Writer/director Constance Meyer insists she that while writing it she had both Depardieu and co-star Déborah Lukumuena in mind.
+Writer/director Constance Meyer insists she that she wrote it for both Depardieu and co-star Déborah Lukumuena.
 But while Lukumuena does nothing but cover herself in glory, it’s Depardieu who’s the irreplaceable element.

 It’s tempting, more than tempting, to equate the character of Georges with that of Depardieu himself.
-If it is, it’s both an apology and an explanation, that the drunken, fat, boorish, bed-hopping, tax-dodging, meat-eating, Putin-loving (later regretted), nationality-switching French-Belgian-Saransk-UAE citizen is also a misunderstood soul, a decent guy underneath all the negative publicity.
+If it is, it’s both an apology and an explanation, that the drunken, fat, boorish, bed-hopping, tax-dodging, meat-eating, Putin-loving (later regretted), nationality-switching French-Belgian-Saransk-UAE citizen is also a misunderstood soul, a decent guy underneath all the negative publicity Depardieu has generated over the years.
 In this film Georges is conspicuously kind to children and animals.

 To the plot, which can be summed up thus: Georges, a notorious flight risk when it comes to movies, is assigned a new bodyguard/minder, Aïssa (Lukumuena), a young woman who is a wrestler in her spare time.
 She is at first a little put out to discover that her job is more babysitting than bodyguarding, and he’s a little put out that his old minder, Lalou (Steve Tientchu), has been replaced.
 Lalou knew Georges’s foibles – the late night panic attacks and palpitations, the relentless insecurity, the rages, the drinking, the women.